-oracle_user 1127 1 0 Mar 11 ?
-0:18 ora_pmon_IDB oracle_user 1129 1 0 Mar 11 ?
-0:34 ora_dbwr_IDB oracle_user 1131 1 0 Mar 11 ?
-0:18 ora_lgwr_IDB oracle_user 1133 1 0 Mar 11 ?
-0:01 ora_smon_IDB echo \$URACLE\SI
+<oracle user=""></oracle> 1127 1 0 Mar 3 11 ?
+0:18 ora_pmon_IDB <oracle user=""></oracle> 1129 1 0 Mar 3 11 ?
+0:34 ora_dbwr_IDB <oracle user=""></oracle> 1131 1 0 Mar 3 11 ?
+0:18 ora_lgwr_IDB <oracle user=""></oracle> 1133 1 0 Mar 1 11 ?
+0:01 ora_smon_IDB echo \$ORACLE\SID

-Verify that the Oracle SID is set appropriately for both root and fnsw users.
-As each user, enter the following command to determine how they are set: echo \$ORACLE SID
+3. Verify that the Oracle SID is set appropriately for both root and fnsw users.
+As each user enter the following command to see how they are set:

-Compare the output of the command to the setting set for Oracle Variables in the IBM FileNet Image Services Guidelines for Installing and Updating Site-Controlled Oracle Software on UNIX Servers.
+Compare the output of the above command to the setting determined in "Oracle 10g and Oracle 11g" on page 29.
 If it is not set correctly, check with the System Database Administrator to have it reset.
-To download this document, see "ibm.com and related resources" on page vii.

 Important: The Database Administrator must start the RDBMS software before attempting to start the FileNet Image Services software for the first time.
-If the DB2 or Oracle software is not available when the FileNet Image Services software starts, the FileNet Image Services software fails and displays error messages.
+If the Oracle or DB2 software is not available when the FileNet Image initfnsw start

+Services software starts, the FileNet Image Services software will fail and display error messages.
 If you receive error messages, start the RDBMS software and restart the FileNet Image Services software.

-3. From the command-line prompt, log on as the FileNet Image Services software user, such as fnsw, and enter the following command to start the FileNet Image Services software:
+4. From the command line prompt, log on as the FileNet Image Services software user, such as fnsw, and enter the following command to bring up the FileNet Image Services software: